ozluna/meet-eco/README.md

 ## **User Experience**

  The navigation bar is at the head of the page easily visible.
- The "Home" button and the logo will take you right back to the landing with hero image.
+ The "Home" button and the logo will take you right back to the landing with hero image and website motto.
- "How it works" tab will take you to short explanation about how to get use of the website.
+ "How it works" tab will take you to short explanation about how to use the website.
  "See the events" tab will take you to the events created.
- "Create an event" will take you to a form in order to create the event In the footer you can see the social links for you to follow me on Social Media in order to get updated information about the website.
+ "Create an event" will take you to a form in order to create the event In the footer you can find the email to contact me and navigation link to the pages, also a link to send the user to top of the page.

 #### **User Stories**

 As a user I would like
 * to have clear understanding what is the purpose of the website.
-* to see how can I get use of the website.
+* to see how can I use the website.
 * to be able to create an event
 * to be able to edit or delete the event when I need to.
-* to see the created events, if I am interested be able to attend/ show interest
+* to see the created events and if I am interested, to be able to attend.
-* to be able to contact someone when I need to
+* to be able to contact someone when I need to.

 As a owner I would like
 * to make sure users will understand how to interact with the website.
 * to make sure the user create ecological concern based events.
-* to make sure only the creator able to change or delete the event.
+* to make sure only the creator is able to change or delete the event.
 * to ensure the user can contact me if they see any fault or suggestion to improve the website.